neuron-ch/ns8-traefik/README.md

 configured on traefik module or if the service is not make accessible via traefik.

-The action takes 1 parameter:
+The action takes 2 parameter:
 - `fqdn`: the fqdn of the requested certificate
+- `sync`: wait until the certificate is obtained before return, default `false`.

 Example:
 ```